 How DNA, genetic genealogy made 2018 the year to crack cold cases

-(NEW YORK) — Christine Franke was a 25-year-old college student when she was shot dead in her Orlando, Florida apartment on Oct.
+(NEW YORK) — Christine Franke was a 25-year-old college student when she was shot dead in her Orlando apartment on Oct.
 21, 2001.

 Though DNA was left behind at the crime scene, years went by without an arrest.